 Jim lives in Dallas, Texas with his wife Laura.
-He enjoys recording musical Christmas and birthday gifts for his four grandchildren, and heads to California to surf whenever he can.
+He enjoys recording musical Christmas and birthday gifts for his five grandchildren, and you can find him at the local ice arena playing hockey as often as he can.

 Click above to hear a little Beatles fun performed by Jim with young people in recovery.